timout13/strike_features/README.md

 • Change the input number by counter for ex : to improve security, avoid bugs that are data related.
 •As TailwindCss is installed, I must reviewed how I desgined the components to have less to do in the future : I need to use more components to stylised them and use them correctly.

+## 30/09

+### Done :

+• CRUD completed

+### To Fix :

+• The running state is still working even when data in the field are incorrect (when fields are empty).
+• Create the full database.

+### What can be enhanced ?

+• Change the input number by counter for ex : to improve security, avoid bugs that are data related.
+•As TailwindCss is installed, I must reviewed how I desgined the components to have less to do in the future : I need to use more components to stylised them and use them correctly.